itsmht/itsmht/README.md

 - 👋 Hi, I’m @itsmht
 - 👀 I’m interested in AI and Machine Learning
-- 🌱 I’m currently learning various algorithm technique.
+- 🌱 I’m currently learning various algorithm techniques.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
 -    E-mail: iamtalha.mht@gmail.com